s-52/AttnGAN/README.md

 ### Transfer generated images

->>> 05 - new_images_rename >>>
+`05 - new_images_rename`

-This script extracts the highest resolutional images from their folders, renames them according to their folder, and saves them in a new directory.
-From here, the files can be extracted.
+     - script extracts the highest resolutional images from their folders
+     - renames them according to their folder
+     - saves them in a new directory
+     - from here, the files can be extracted.

 ## Reference